3 key takeaways

 - Human behavior

-You don’t need to work for the FBI or become a doctor for core competencies to be relevant.
-Every organization has them whether they publish them or not.
+Of course, you don’t need to work for the FBI or become a doctor for competencies to be relevant.
+Every organization has them, whether they publish them or not.
+Using the Resume Skills Management feature inside Teal’s AI Resume Builder can streamline this process for you.

 Why you need to add core competencies to your resume